 2.6.2.
-Affiliated Units
+AFFILIATED UNITS

 Affiliated units are those that operate under governance that is separate from the campus administration.
 Affiliated units serving the campus and community include the undergraduate Associated Students, the Graduate Student Association, student co-operatives, the Faculty Club, the La Jolla Playhouse, and the University and State Employees Credit Union.
-A number of affiliated research enterprises include: the J. Craig Venter Institute, La Jolla Institute for Allergy and Immunology, National Oceanic Atmospheric Administration (NOAA) Southwest Fisheries Science Center, Sanford Consortium for Regenerative Medicine, the Howard Hughes Medical Institute and the Institute of the Americas.
+A number of affiliated research enterprises include: the J. Craig Venter Institute, La Jolla Institute for Allergy and Immunology, Ludwig Institute for Cancer Research, National Oceanic Atmospheric Administration (NOAA) Southwest Fisheries Science Center, Sanford Consortium for Regenerative Medicine, the Howard Hughes Medical Institute and the Institute of the Americas.

 2.6.3.
-Housing and Dining
+HOUSING AND DINING